Is Tax Evasion a Felony? Understanding the Legal Implications

 What is Tax Evasion?

-Tax evasion is a serious offense that goes beyond simply making a mistake on your tax return.
+Tax evasion is a serious offense beyond simply making a mistake on your tax return.
 It involves deliberately trying to pay less in taxes than you legally owe.
 Let’s break down what tax evasion means:

 Tax evasion occurs when someone intentionally underpays or doesn’t pay their taxes.
 This often involves purposely misreporting financial information to lower their tax liability.